The Trump administration's changes to the Public Charge rule were blocked on March 9, 2021!

 - … and many more

 Testing, evaluation and treatment for COVID-19 will NOT put someone at risk of being a “public charge.”
 Other family members’ use of public benefits will not affect an immigrant’s green card application.
 There is no benefit to disenrolling U.S. citizens or other eligible family members from health and nutrition programs.

 What should concerned community members do?

-Concerned community members don’t need to cancel their benefits if they are not at risk of being considered a “public charge.”
-Even if someone is submitting an application with a public charge test, it is important to think about their families’ needs as well as immigration concerns.
-If community members have questions about “public charge” related to an existing or future immigration application, they should consult an immigration lawyer.
+Immigrant families should seek the care they need and enroll in benefits for which they or families members are eligible.
+It is safe and smart to see a health care provider if needed, and people can still see a health provider without health insurance.
+If community members have questions about “public charge” related to an existing or future immigration application, they should consult an immigration attorney or DOJ accredited representative.
 Call the New Americans Hotline at 1-800-566-7636 for suggestions about where to get legal advice.
 The hotline is free and anonymous, and help is available in many languages.